lindseytwilson/Project-1/README.md

 The machines on the internal network are not exposed to the public Internet.

-Only the JumpBox machine can accept connections from the Internet.
+Only the ELK Server machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 - Whitelisted IP addresses: Host machine public IP address

-Machines within the network can only be accessed by ssh into JumpBox.
+Machines within the network can only be accessed by the host machine and JumpBox.
 - Which machine did you allow to access your ELK VM?
 What was its IP address?
+	- Host Machine via port 5601
 	- JumpBox via 10.0.0.4:22

 A summary of the access policies in place can be found in the table below.